 Taylor never quit while she was alive, and neither will her team.

 Today, we are actively engaged in partnerships to advance rare disease research.
-A gene therapy clinical trial for children like Taylor, sponsored by Abeona Therapeutics, is anticipated to begin in 2019 thanks to work we helped to start and fund at the University of North Carolina.
+A gene therapy clinical trial for children like Taylor, sponsored by Taysha Gene Therapies, is anticipated to begin in late 2021 thanks to research Taylor’s Tale spearheaded and funded at UNC Chapel Hill.
 One million rare disease patients in North Carolina stand to benefit from Taylor’s Law, signed in 2015 to establish the nation’s first rare disease advisory council.
 We are working with state and national leaders to foster real change for the rare disease community.

 We couldn’t save Taylor’s life.
 But we are building a better future for millions like her.
 We may have lost the battle for Taylor, but we are winning the war for so many others.